UltiHash documentation

 Was this helpful?

 UltiHash offers a powerful, S3-compatible API that allows developers to interact with storage clusters using familiar commands and libraries designed for Amazon S3.
-In addition to supporting standard S3 operations, UltiHash extends the functionality by providing unique features such as deduplication metrics.
+The API was implemented in this way to ensure maximum integration flexibility across a wide variety of applications and services in your existing stack - removing the need for complex reconfigurations or middleware solutions.

 S3 compatibility can be achieved in different ways depending on your environment.
 For example, Python developers typically use the boto3 library, which is part of the AWS SDK for Python and provides a straightforward interface for interacting with UltiHash as if it were S3.
 In contrast, data processing tools like PySpark don’t use boto3, instead, they rely on connectors like s3a, which is part of the Hadoop ecosystem and optimized for distributed data processing.
 This distinction is important: boto3 is great for scripting and general-purpose workloads, while s3a is better suited for large-scale data operations in frameworks like Spark.